 Glen says: "Eugh.
 Somebody subverted an image of Elvis again.
 I get it.
 There's some kind of statement being made about celebrity culture.
 Which, sure, whatever, valid point.
 People DO care about celebrities as though they're royalty!
 But is it not a point that's been made a billion times before?
 Or a point that could be expressed verbally?
 Just because an idiot has a very obvious opinion on something, does he really need to create an artwork to let the world know about it?
 The thought of these prints hanging on the exposed brick wall of some Shoreditch warehouse conversion is making my butthole hurt."

 Alex says: "The childlike element of scrawling is a spontaneous reaction to what you find around you.
-Often the problem with people's expectations of art is that they're expecting something ingenious-the journalistic value of art isn't enough.
+Often the problem with people's expectations of art is that they're expecting something ingenious – the journalistic value of art isn't enough.
 They want surplus value, they want sweat off the brow, a unique, new and seductive aesthetic.
 But I quite like this canvas.
-I think there's palpably a lot of labor in it.
-I like the color.
+I think there's palpably a lot of labour in it.
+I like the colour.
 It has a nice aesthetic correlation, and in that sense, it's considered.
 I think historically, it's particularly novel."

 Alex says: "You say these are both Ikea shelves?
-Look at his witty little mustache.
-It's supposed to be a comment on how this combination of items is very infantile, low labor.
-It seems to be a humor comment on the middle class, or a certain type of nostalgia, perhaps for the Swedish modernism that Ikea used to be known for before everything was mass-produced.
+Look at his witty little moustache.
+It's supposed to be a comment on how this combination of items is very infantile, low labour.
+It seems to be a humour comment on the middle class, or a certain type of nostalgia, perhaps for the Swedish modernism that Ikea used to be known for before everything was mass-produced.
 It's meant to be a sort of art naive, in that anyone can produce it."